gbozelli/ruby-course/README.md

-# Ruby Course — roadmap and repository overview
+# Ruby Course: roadmap and repository overview

 This repository is a compact, project-based Ruby course covering fundamental topics and small exercises.
 It's organized as a learning path you can follow: read the short notes, open the example files in each mini-project, run them, and modify them to experiment.

 The course structure mirrors a typical curriculum and the projects listed below are implemented as small, focused scripts in this repo.

-## Course structure (high level)
+## Course structure

 - Introduction: installing Ruby, editor tips, basic REPL usage
 - Basic Ruby: basic data types, variables, I/O, conditional logic, loops, arrays, hashes, methods
-- Basic Ruby Projects: Caesar Cipher, Sub Strings, Stock Picker, Bubble Sort
 - Object Oriented Programming Basics: OOP concepts and projects (next module)
 - Files and Serialization: reading/writing files, simple persistence projects
 - Advanced Ruby: pattern matching, blocks, custom enumerables